Gov. Tim Walz sticks to dining restrictions for Minnesota restaurants

 “As testing increases, we are seeing more cases in schools and child care centers,” said department spokeswoman Julie Bartkey.
 “Many of these facilities have been serving the children of essential workers since the beginning of the stay-at-home order.”

-About 80 percent of the cases have been among adults, she noted.
+About 80% of the cases have been among adults, she noted.
 All those infected, as well as their contacts, have been encouraged to isolate at home.

 Six facilities had five or more cases, Bartkey noted, although the number of facilities that had at least one case was not available.
 Names of the facilities were not released.